gabdsg/intercom_flutter/README.md

 If you are [handling background messages in `firebase_messaging`](https://github.com/FirebaseExtended/flutterfire/tree/master/packages/firebase_messaging#optionally-handle-background-messages) you need to do some extra work for everything to work together:

-1. Remove the above mentioned `<service android:name="io.maido.intercom.PushInterceptService" ...` from your `AndroidManifest.xml`.
+1. Remove the above mentioned `<service android:name="io.gabdsg.intercom.PushInterceptService" ...` from your `AndroidManifest.xml`.
 2. In your background messages handler, pass the relevant messages to Intercom:

 ```dart